javalovercn/homecenter/docs/develop cloud app with J2SE+CSS for iPhone and Android.md

   2. through the voice assistant API, in response to the mobile voice commands, to achieve more magical and interesting application scenarios.
   3. build-in HSQLDB.
   4. click &quot;Demo&quot; to load demo project, it covers more than 80% JRuby grammar and more than 90% frequently functions.
-  5. Java 8 API and CSS 2.2 documents.
+  5. Java 8 API, Ruby 2.2.0 and CSS 2.2 documents are included in code editor.
   6. without any changes, it can run on Android, because there is a open source &quot;[J2SE for Android](https://github.com/javalovercn/j2se_for_android)&quot; library on the server for Android (it will transcode jar to dex when adding project).
   7. for the newer source codes of server, please click [https://github.com/javalovercn/homecenter](https://github.com/javalovercn/homecenter)